DemigodKushal/orpheus-player/README.md

 ## Kushal Shrivastava

 * Responsible for creating the backend in python and all classes such as Playlist, Song, PlaylistHandler, APIHandler.
 Performed final clean-up of code and debugging of the entire program.
 Captured media showcasing the program as well.
 Also designed the logo.
 Techstack: Java, Python - Flask.
-## Dishant Sharma

-* Helped in implementing Playlists and Queue functionality.